geneatwell/Getting-and-Cleaning-Data-Course-Project/codebook.md

 fBodyGyroMag
 fBodyGyroJerkMag

-Since the data column names were in a hard to understand, compressed format, I scrubbed the data to make the Column heading more readable.
+Since the data column names were in a hard to understand, compressed format, I scrubbed the data to make the Column headings more readable.

 Additionally, I changed the coded entries of the activities to the actual names of the activities to make it easier to understand what the subject was actually performing.